 My hope is this book will help to take away the paralysis of fear that can accompany a diagnosis of cancer, and demystify the disease so it is no longer seen as a seemingly random occurrence over which there is absolutely no control.
 I have endeavoured to provide simple and logical explanations to support my theories and to motivate the reader to attempt my healing program.

 I extend to everybody who embarks on this journey my support and respect for their courage.
 I am very open to receiving emails, questions and feedback from readers.”

-You can also download a sample of my book on the website, or send me a question via the chat box on this page.
-I’ll get back to you very soon.
+You can also download a sample of my book on the website, or email me a question via the contact page.
+I promise I’ll get back to you very soon.